Tolemo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-reate a script that creates a new local variable.
+Write a script that prints a number with two decimal places, followed by a new line

-Name: BEST

-Value: School